 Jeep redesigned its iconic SUV for 2018 and, although the Wrangler can go just about anywhere, caregivers should use extra caution when taking kids in car seats off the beaten path.
-The Wrangler's accessible Latch anchors made installing car seats easy, but room issues were a problem for our rear-facing car seats, while seat belt and head restraint issues had us struggling to get our booster safely installed.
-For this Car Seat Check, we tested a four-door Wrangler.
+The Wrangler's accessible Latch anchors made installing car seats in this vehicle easy, but room issues were a problem for our rear-facing car seats, while seat belt and head restraint issues had us struggling to get our booster safely installed.
+For this Car Seat Check, we tested a four-door Jeep Wrangler.

 How many car seats fit in the second row?
 Two